Services and Fees

-Note: All Ph.D. candidates and students taking less units, may use services by paying the health fee.
+Note: All online students and Ph.D. candidates and students taking less than 6 units, may use services by paying the health fee.

-Students who are not registered for summer courses, may continue to use the health center by paying the summer health center fee.
-This will allow continued access through Friday, August 14, 2016.
+Students who are not registered for summer courses, may continue to use the health center by paying the summer health fee.
 Simply come to the student health center and state you are a current student and would like to continue access.
 You will be directed to our cashier to pay this fee and will be asked to provide evidence of current health insurance coverage, as we are unable to see patients who do not have health insurance.

-- Most primary care visits at the Engemann Student Health Center.
+- Most USC Student Health primary care visits

 - Relationship and Sexual Violence Prevention and Services (RSVP) services: sexual violence, gender based harm.